 A: First, for what it's worth, it sounds like you're good parents, and I think your son is lucky to have you in your corner.
 To be honest, I'm not a fan of co-signing for credit cards.
 Too many things can go wrong if your son makes some bad choices, and his debt goes spiraling out of control.
 So I'm going to suggest a few other options.

 Maybe your son has been aiming too high, going after credit cards with a lot of rewards that require stellar credit and a long credit history.
 So I'm wondering--has he tried applying for a student credit card?
-There are a lot of student credit cards out there, like the Journey℠ Student Rewards from Capital One® or the Discover it® for Students, both of which, if the student manages credit well, can help students build good credit.
+There are a lot of student credit cards out there which, if the student manages credit well, can help students build good credit.
 And you could co-sign for those, too, if that's really what you want to do.
 (I don't know your son's age, but if he is under 21 and has no solid income, then you have to co-sign if he's going to have a credit card.)

 If your son has bad credit, I'd consider steering him toward a secured credit card.
 You (or you son) would put your own money on the card, usually a couple or few hundred bucks, and then your son uses it like a regular credit card.
 Local credit unions are a great place to start looking for a secured card as well as banks where you have an existing relationship.
 You should be able to find one with an annual fee of $39 or less.
 The terms can vary quite a bit so, like with any other type of credit card, be sure to shop around until you find the one with the lowest fees and interest rate.

 If he uses the secured credit card semi-regularly, once or twice a month, and pays it off every month, with any luck, his credit will be good enough that he can transfer to an unsecured credit card.
 And then you don't have to co-sign and be connected to his bad credit.